-You need to have the right mindset if you really want to be happy and dating again.
-Being optimistic removes self-doubt and prepares you mentally for dating again.
+You need to have the right mindset if you really want to be happy and start dating again.
+Being optimistic removes self-doubt and prepares you mentally for getting back into the dating world.

 4. Learn to be okay when things don’t work out

-6. Go online!
+6. Head online!

-7. Don’t let children stop you
+7. Don’t let the children stop you

 8. Don’t make dating the ‘everything’

-9. Don’t bring up the ex topic
+9. Don’t bring up the ex

-Mentioning your ex is one thing but talking about them relentlessly is a major spoiler that will hamper your dating game.
-And it’s definitely not good dating etiquette.
-Make a list of cool topics beforehand to ask your date.
-For example: If you were given 30 days to travel the world where will you go?
-Or, Do you believe that dreams come true?
+If they find out later, it will come across as you lying to them.
+Other than that, have a blast on your date.
+You can even make a list of cool topics beforehand to ask them.
+For example: If you were given 30 days to travel the world, where will you go?
+Or, do you believe that dreams come true?

-10. Talk with other divorcees
+10. Talk to other divorcees

-It is greatly comforting and insightful.
-Those who date can give you a first-hand experience of what to expect and what mistakes to avoid.
+It is greatly comforting and insightful to talk to other people who are going through something similar as you.
+Not only will you be able to make friends, but you may just learn a thing or two from their own stories of dating after divorce.
+Those who have been in this game for a while can give you a first-hand experience of what to expect and what mistakes to avoid.
 You’ll be astounded to hear their second-time-in-love stories.
-Their stories will motivate you.

 Related Reading: Dating For Marriage?
 11 Important Things You Should Be Prepared For